Bill Winters

-William Thomas Winters, CBE (born September 1961) is an American banker who is the chief executive (CEO) of Standard Chartered and former co-head of JPMorgan Chase's investment bank.
+William Thomas Winters, CBE (born September 1961) is an American banker who is the group chief executive of Standard Chartered and former co-head of JPMorgan Chase's investment bank.

 Early life

 William Thomas Winters was born in September 1961, in Connecticut.
-He earned a bachelor's degree in international relations from Colgate University, followed by an MBA from the Wharton School at the University of Pennsylvania.
+He attended Greenwich High School, earned a bachelor's degree in international relations from Colgate University, followed by an MBA from the Wharton School at the University of Pennsylvania.
 He has dual American and British nationality.

 Career

 JP Morgan

-Winters joined the JP Morgan graduate trainee scheme because he was too poor to pursue his interest in international diplomacy.
+Winters joined the JP Morgan graduate trainee scheme because he couldn't afford to pursue his interest in international diplomacy.

 He was key in JP Morgan's development of credit derivatives markets.

 He was appointed co-head of JP Morgan's investment bank along with Steve Black in 2004; Winters was based in London while Black's office was in New York City.
 Winters earned much credit for helping the investment bank avoid "structured products and off-balance sheet vehicles that crippled global markets because they didn't make financial sense", as well as his leadership in the acquisition of ailing rival investment bank Bear Stearns in March 2008.
 Winters was also "instrumental" in JPMorgan's joint venture with and later purchase of Cazenove.

 However, Winters was ousted from his position in 2009 amid reports that he wanted to succeed the CEO Jamie Dimon.
 Black was replaced by Jes Staley who was named the new CEO of the investment bank, although Black stayed on as chairman of that unit until his retirement in 2011.